 As part of our eligibility criteria for joining the ICAS Foundation programme, students are from a household where the annual parental/guardian income is below £34,000.
 The majority of our new students each year come from households with an annual income of under £20,000 - between 2017 and 2019, and in 2021, these students accounted for between 73% and 83% of new starts.

 In 2020, the majority of our new students came from households with an annual income between £20,000 and £34,000.
 This will be carefully monitored in future years, but may suggest that students from lower income households chose not to attend university during the early uncertainty of the COVID-19 pandemic.

 Scottish applications / (successful applications) assessed by their postcode in the 2020 Scottish Index of Multiple Deprivation

 (See the Scottish Government website for more information on the SIMD measure.)

 |Year||% of applicants / (successful applicants) in SIMD Deciles 1-3||% of applicants / (successful applicants) in SIMD Deciles 4-6||% of applicants / (successful applicants) in SIMD Deciles 7-10|

 |2019||50% (58%)||25% (19%)||25% (23%)|

 As part of our application process, we ask students to voluntarily disclose their self-identified ethnic background (if they choose to do so) to help us improve our ethnic diversity monitoring.

-In 2021, 55% (2020: 57%) of our new students identified as white / British or UK home nation, with 24% (2020: 38%) identifying as non-white or other ethnic background / British or UK home nation.
-17% (2020: 10%) identified as coming from a background unrelated to Britain or a UK home nation, or chose not to disclose their ethnic background.
+In 2021, 55% (2020: 52%) of our successful applicants identified as white / British or UK home nation, with 24% (2020: 31%) identifying as non-white or other ethnic background / British or UK home nation.
+20% (2020: 17%) identified as coming from a background unrelated to Britain or a UK home nation, or chose not to disclose their ethnic background.

 Applications / (successful applications) assessed by self-identified gender